PHPCSStandards/composer-installer/README.md

 ### How it works

-Basically this plugin executes the following steps:
+Basically, this plugin executes the following steps:

 - This plugin search for `phpcodesniffer-standard` packages in all of your currently installed Composer packages.
 - Matching packages and the project itself are scanned for PHP_CodeSniffer rulesets.